BACK

 How to Evict a Tenant

-You cannot conduct an eviction without knowing the ins and outs of the process.
+A property owner cannot begin eviction proceedings without knowing the ins and outs of the process.
 Thus, it’s important to understand how evictions work and how you need to approach them.

 Understand the Law

 Your entry point is the law.
-You need to know local regulations and follow them.
-An eviction won’t hold up in court if you haven’t followed procedures properly.
+You need to know local regulations for eviction cases and follow them.
+An eviction lawsuit won’t hold up in court if you haven’t followed procedures properly.

 Consult with an attorney if you have any questions about the law.